The face of retail is changing in the 21st century. Blame it on Amazon, the Internet or Millennials. It really doesn’t matter.

 Again, look at your site as your customer would.
 What are they looking for online before they come into your store?

 Perhaps they want to order online and come to the store for pick up?
-If you sell clothing, model your experience after Gap.
+If you sell t-shirts or other types of clothing, model your experience after Gap.
 They allow customers to pick out items online to try on in the store.

 The longer you ask customers to wait, the longer they wonder if they really need to make the purchase.